The goal of the human rights complaints process is to resolve disputes between parties in a way that:

 What is the duty to mitigate?

 The duty to mitigate means that you have try to limit the harm of discrimination and/or harassment.
 For example, if you get fired, you have to make reasonable efforts to try to find another job so that you reduce your financial losses.
-This may mean taking lesser-paid work or expanding the job search area.
-You will need to prove this by providing income tax returns and information about the efforts you made to find other work.
+This may mean taking lesser-paid work or expanding the area of your job search.
+You will need to prove this by providing income tax returns and/or information about the efforts you made to find other work.